SNU-LIST/DeepRF_SLR/README.md

 > run 'DeepRF_SLR_result_generation.m' in MATLAB.

 You can see the pulse shapes and simulated slice profile.
-'DeepRF_SLR_design_result.mat' will be generated, which contains many datas including RF pulses.
+'DeepRF_SLR_design_result.mat' will be generated, which contains many datas including designed pulse.

 For comparison, we uploaded MATLAB script for the conventional Monte-Carlo algorithm [2].
 > run 'Monte_Carlo_design.m' in MATLAB.

-This will generate 'MC_design_result.mat' that includes RF pulses.
+This will generate 'MC_design_result.mat' that includes designed pulse.

 ## Acknowledgement